pbahrami2/Amazon-E-Commerce-Dashboard/README.md

    - **Purchase Frequency Heatmap**: Shows customer purchase frequency in relation to their browsing habits.

 ## Dataset Description
+The dataset used for this project was obtained from [Amazon Consumer Behavior Dataset](https://www.kaggle.com/datasets/swathiunnikrishnan/amazon-consumer-behaviour-dataset).

 The dataset used in this project includes 24 columns representing customer interactions and feedback regarding Amazon’s services.
 Key fields include:

 - **age**: Age of the consumer.